UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```

-As shown in the figure, the PyTorch API contains a python API and a C++ API.
-For simplicity we highlight only the necessary components for understanding the functionality of PyTorch profiler, which ingrates the following: (i) aTen operators, which are libraries of tensor operators for PyTorch and are GPU-accelerated with CUDA; (ii) Kineto library designed specifically for profiling and tracing PyTorch models; and (iii) LibCUPTI (CUDA Profiling Tool Interface), which is a library that provides an interface for profiling and tracing CUDA-based application (low-level profiling).
-The last two libraries provide an interface for collecting and analysing the performance data at the level of GPU.
+As shown in the figure, the PyTorch API contains a Python API and a C++ API.
+For simplicity we highlight only the necessary components for understanding the functionality of PyTorch profiler, which integrates the following: (i) aTen operators, which are libraries of tensor operators for PyTorch and are GPU-accelerated with CUDA; (ii) Kineto library designed specifically for profiling and tracing PyTorch models; and (iii) LibCUPTI (CUDA Profiling Tool Interface), which is a library that provides an interface for profiling and tracing CUDA-based application (low-level profiling).
+The last two libraries provide an interface for collecting and analyzing the performance data at the level of GPU.

 Here we list the performance metrics provided by the profiler, which we shall describe in {ref}`Section<performance-metrics>`:
 - GPU usage